Mantsali/SentimentAnalysisApp/README.md

 ![Project Thumbnail](/sentiment_analysis.png "Project Thumbnail")

-The main aim of this project was to classify people's sentiment towards climate change using data from X formerly know as Twitter, clasifying tweets as either being positive, neutral or negative.
+The main aim of this project was to classify people's sentiment towards climate change using data from X formerly known as Twitter, classifying tweets as either being positive, neutral or negative.

 ## Introduction